-The Minneapolis Fed engages with communities in our six-state District and, through our Community Development team, works closely with policymakers and grass-roots leaders on topics such as housing and early childhood development.
+The Minneapolis Fed engages with communities in our six-state District and, through our Community Development and Engagement team, works closely with community leaders on topics such as labor market policies and housing affordability.

 Community Development

 The Community Development and Engagement team at the Minneapolis Fed advances the economic well-being of Indian Country and low- to moderate-income individuals, households, and communities.
-Through applied research, data analysis, and policy development, we intend to make a substantial contribution to public policy.
-We are proud to be the home of the Center for Indian Country Development, which supports the prosperity of Native nations and Indigenous communities through actionable data and research.
+Through policy analysis, applied research, and convening, we inform public policy discussions.
+We are proud to be the home of the Center for Indian Country Development, which advances the economic self-determination and prosperity of Native nations and Indigenous communities through actionable data and research that inform public policy discussions.

 Our work began in 1981, when Congress established a network of Community Affairs offices throughout the Federal Reserve System to provide a source of information and guidance about the Community Reinvestment Act (CRA).
 In addition to serving as a resource on community reinvestment, we work closely with policymakers, practitioners, and community leaders on topics that affect low- and moderate-income families, such as housing affordability and labor market policies.